TFEL,

 The file format is deduced from the extension of the file.

-Currently, only extensions associated with the madnex
+Currently, only extensions associated with the madnex file

-format are supported if TFEL
+format are supported if TFEL is compiled with support

 of this file format.
-Those extensions are: mdnx
+Those extensions are: mdnx,

-(deprecated) or edf
+madnex (deprecated) or edf (experimental data

 file, deprecated).
 Note that the behaviour member of the metadata must

-be specified for export in the madnex
+be specified for export in the madnex file format.

 We highly recommend to use the following substitution variables when defining the test:

-, which is meant to be replaced by the
+@interface@, which is meant to be replaced by the

 interface to be used.
 This is very handy if the test can be run for

-, which is meant to be replaced by the path to
+different interfaces@library@, which is meant to be replaced by the path to

-, which contains the name of the function
+the shared library containing the tested behaviour.@behaviour@, which contains the name of the function

-fileTo execute a test stored in a madnex
+implementing the behaviour for the considered interface.madnex fileTo execute a test stored in a madnex file, the user must

 specify:

-file--test
+madnex file--test (or

-) command line argument.--behaviour
+-t) command line argument.--behaviour (or -b) command line

-) command line argument.
+argument.--material (or -m) command line argument.
 If

 the material is not specified, or if the special material name

-is used, the behaviour associated with the
+<none> is used, the behaviour associated with the

-test is assumed not associated with any material.Note that the --test
+test is assumed not associated with any material.Note that the --test (or -t) command line

 argument can accept regular expressions to select as set of tests.